SuiteScript FAQ

 Which sublists are supported in SuiteScript?

-All information regarding SuiteScript-supported records, fields, tabs, sublists, search filters, and search columns is located in the SuiteScript Records Browser.
+You can find all information about SuiteScript-supported records, fields, tabs, sublists, search filters, and search columns in the SuiteScript Records Browser.

 See the SuiteScript Records Browser for details related to SuiteScript-supported sublists and their internal IDs.